SammyWhamy/TaggedImageStorage/README.md

 - [ ] **Feature** • Add support for getting single random files
 - [ ] **Refactor** • Make code more readable and refactor into different files
 - [ ] **Docs** • Add comments to explain confusing parts of the code
-- [ ] **Feature** • Allow enabling verbose output to log operation and stats such as file growth, added tags, offsets, execution time, etc.
 - [ ] **Testing** • Add automated testing
 - [ ] **Feature** • Add support for the rest of the flags and commands that have not been implemented yet
-- [ ] **Feature** • Allow automatic fixing of the index file based on contents of the data folder (E.g. remove files that no longer exist)

 ## Steps to run TIS